 After 2.5 days in Paros, we moved on to Santorini for 3 days.
-My first impression was NOT good !
-The chaos and the traffic to go from the port to Oia was crazy !
-Like our driver said “these streets are meant for donkeys, not huge buses”.
-But after a couple of days on the island, granted : the cliffs, the all white villages looking down on the lagoon, the sunset in Oia : all of it is truly spectacular.
+My first impression was NOT good!
+The chaos and the traffic to go from the port to Oia were crazy!
+As our driver said “these streets are meant for donkeys, not huge buses”.
+But after a couple of days on the island, granted: the cliffs, the all-white villages looking down on the lagoon, and the sunset in Oia: all of it is truly spectacular.

 Of course, it will not come as a surprise to you, that Santorini is also a very expensive island.
-Luxurious accommodations are the norm, restaurants with beautiful view charge accordingly, and shops sells pricey designer clothes and accessories !
+Luxurious accommodations are the norm, restaurants with beautiful view charge accordingly, and shops sell pricey designer clothes and accessories!
 So … no shopping for me.
-Shocking !
+Shocking!

-To summarise my thoughts, I think it is still worth coming a couple of days and do the following :
+To summarise my thoughts, I think it is still worth coming for a couple of days and doing the following :

 Book a typical caldera view accommodation and really get the Santorini luxury experience Walk the Fira – Oia hike, and see by yourself the beauty of the island